Barhakhari/barhakhari.github.io/privacy-policy.md

 ### Security Measures

 While Barhakhari does not collect personal information, we take the following steps to ensure the app's safety:
-- Ensure secure access to resources and ads.
+- Ensure secure access to resources.
 - Monitor compliance with privacy regulations.
 - Regularly review and update our systems for potential vulnerabilities.